Kevin Rudd

 Born in Nambour, Queensland, Rudd graduated from the Australian National University with honours in Chinese studies, and is fluent in Mandarin.
-Before entering politics, he worked as a diplomat and public servant for the Goss Ministry.
-Rudd was elected to the Australian House of Representatives at the 1998 federal election, as a member of parliament (MP) for the division of Griffith.
+Before politics, he worked as a diplomat and public servant for the Queensland state government of Wayne Goss.
+Rudd was elected to the Australian House of Representatives at the 1998 federal election for the Queensland division of Griffith.
 He was promoted to the shadow cabinet in 2001 as Shadow Minister for Foreign Affairs.
-In December 2006, he defeated Kim Beazley in a leadership spill to become the leader of the Labor Party, thus becoming Leader of the Opposition.
-Rudd led Labor to a landslide victory at the 2007 election, defeating the Howard Government.
-The Rudd Government's earliest acts included action on climate change through ratification of the Kyoto Protocol and delivering the first national apology to Australia's Indigenous peoples for the Stolen Generations.
-The Government also provided economic stimulus packages in response to the financial crisis of 2007–2008, resulting in Australia becoming one of the only developed countries to avoid the late-2000s recession.
-Other signature policies included establishing the National Broadband Network (NBN), launching the Digital Education Revolution and the Building the Education Revolution, dismantling WorkChoices, and withdrawing Australian troops from the Iraq War.
+He assumed leadership of the Labor Party in December 2006 by defeating Kim Beazley in a leadership spill, becoming leader of the opposition.
+Rudd led Labor to a landslide victory at the 2007 election; his government's earliest acts included ratifying the Kyoto Protocol on climate change and delivering the first national apology to Australia's Indigenous peoples for the Stolen Generations.
+His government responded to the 2008 financial crisis, implementing economic stimulus packages that resulted in Australia becoming one of the only developed countries to avoid the Great Recession.
+Rudd's government also oversaw the establishment of the National Broadband Network (NBN), the launch of the Digital Education Revolution and Building the Education Revolution programs, dismantling WorkChoices, and withdrew Australian troops from the Iraq War.

-In 2010, Rudd began to face instability within his party, after the Australian Senate rejected his government's proposed Carbon Pollution Reduction Scheme.
-This prompted deputy prime minister Julia Gillard to challenge him for the leadership of the Labor Party in June of that year.
-Rather than contest the leadership, Rudd chose to resign, meaning that Gillard replaced him as prime minister.
-His removal from office began a sequence of four subsequent prime ministers who would all be removed by their own parties before completing their full first term.
-Rudd remained in the party as a backbencher, and chose to re-contest his seat at the 2010 election, which resulted in a Gillard-led minority government.
-Within the Gillard Government, Rudd was brought back into the Cabinet by Gillard as Minister for Foreign Affairs.
-He remained in that role until resigning in February 2012, citing Gillard's failure to discipline colleagues who had publicly criticised him.
-In response, Gillard called a leadership spill, which Rudd lost.
-Tensions over the leadership nevertheless continued; after a spill in March 2013, which Rudd did not contest, a further ballot was held in June 2013, which Rudd won by 57 votes to 45, becoming prime minister once again.
-His second term as prime minister lasted less than three months, as Labor was defeated at the 2013 election.